ductsoup/Light-Sensor-Suite/README.md

 A more practical approach is to use either fluorescent or LED dimmable fixtures over task areas then use a down looking light sensor as feedback to modulate the artificial light and consistently maintain any given light level at the work plane.

-Commercial light sensors are expensive and inaccurate.
+Commercial light sensors are expensive and limited.
 The goal here is to adapt widely available, inexpensive and very accurate smart phone sensor technology for use in an industrial environment.

 ![LSS Overview](/images/light-suite.png)